xfq/hash/README.md

 1. Open `index.html` in your web browser
 2. Select a hash algorithm from the dropdown menu (MD5 being the default)
 3. Enter the content you want to hash in the text area
-4. Click the "Generate Hash" button
+4. Click the "Generate Hash ID" button
-5. The hash will appear in the result box
+5. The hash ID will appear in the result box
-6. Click the "Copy" button to copy the hash to your clipboard
+6. Click the "Copy" button to copy the hash ID to your clipboard